 “The training is amazing.
 I honestly recommend Cireson Learning to anybody, even if they’re an experienced Service Manager user, because it’s a great refresher and reference guide,” he said.
 “I use it to remember specifics, often when I’m working on something.
 I appreciate being able to quickly double check.”

-Speaking of ways to improve knowledge and efficiency…
+Speaking of ways to improve knowledge and creating efficiency…

 Have you created any short cuts, or is there one you’d like to see?
 Let’s talk about it.